 The new courses will be entirely online, and materials will start to be made available on the Blackboard sites from Wednesday 30th September.
 The first synchronous session for stage 1 will be on Wednesday 7th October 1-3pm, via TEAMS.

 The PGCertTHE is primarily designed for new academic staff who are contractually obliged to complete the course.
 It is only suitable for staff with a significant responsibility for teaching or supporting learning.
 It aims to develop knowledge and skills in the areas of teaching, learning and assessment, and to help individuals develop into reflective practitioners.

 There are two Stages to completing the full award which is made up of two 30 credit modules:

 Completion of the PGCertTHE provides opportunity for Associate Fellowship (Stage 1) and Fellowship (Stage 2) status with the Higher Education Academy.
 It is mapped closely against the UK Professional Standards Framework.
 Stage 1 and 2 are compulsory for staff on academic teaching contracts at Bangor who have less than 3 years continuous teaching experience in higher education or are not already Fellows of the HEA.
-The structure of the programme can be seen in more details here.
 The award is accredited with both the Nursing and Midwifery Council and Higher Education Academy.